PairReduceSum

 • For details about the operand address alignment requirements, see General Address Alignment Restrictions.

 • If the mask bits of every two elements are not configured (that is, the current two elements do not participate in the operation), the value in the corresponding destination operand is set to 0 for Atlas 200I/500 A2 inference products , and the value in the corresponding destination operand does not change for other product models.
-For example, if the current instruction is used for 64 elements in the float scenario and mask is set to 62, the last two elements are not involved in the operation.
-For the Atlas 200I/500 A2 Inference Product , the last value of the destination operand is 0.
-For other product models, the last value of the destination operand does not change.
+For example, if the current instruction is used for 64 elements of the float type and mask is set to 62, the last two elements are not involved in the computation.
+For the Atlas 200I/500 A2 inference products , the last value in the destination operand is 0.
+For other product models, the last value in the destination operand remains unchanged.

 • Example of PairReduceSum – high-dimensional tensor sharding computation (contiguous mask mode)